flesler/idonethis-form/README.md

 Once a done is submitted, you will be able to undo what you just did.
 That will delete the done and restore the done's text on the field for re-submission.

-## History navigation
+## Done history

-There's also a very basic implementation of history.
-You can navigate the dones you submitted within the session using `up` and `down` keys.
+There's a very basic implementation of done history.
+You can navigate the dones you submitted within the session using the `up` and `down` keys.

-You can edit items in history and submit, this will create a new done.
-It won't edit the one you submitted.
+You can edit items in history and submit them.
+This will create a new done, it won't update the one you submitted earlier.
 I might add this feature eventually.

 ## Why I made this